freenas/freenas-docs/userguide/network.rst

-When Active Directory is being used, set the IP address of the realm's DNS server in the "Nameserver 1" field.
+When Active Directory is being used, set the IP address of the realm's DNS server in the :guilabel:`Nameserver 1` field.

-If your network does not have a DNS server, or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the "Host name database" field.
+If your network does not have a DNS server, or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field.

 .. note:: In many cases, a %brand% configuration does not include default gateway information as a way to make it more difficult for